-3.3.6 Infiltration
+3.3.5 Infiltration

 HPXML allows the specification of multiple Building/BuildingDetails/Enclosure/ AirInfiltration/AirInfiltrationMeasurement elements, which can contain either a blower door test or a qualitative assessment of "leakiness".
+HPXML also allows the specification of multiple Building/ BuildingDetails/Enclosure/AirInfiltration/AirSealing elements, which can contain a qualitative assessment of "leakiness".
+Either of the elements above is required.
 HEScore can be used with either a measurement from a blower door test or by specifying whether the house has been air sealed or not (boolean).
 Preference is given to a blower door test measurement when it is available in HPXML.